Healthdirect Free Australian health advice you can count on.

 Food intolerances

-Anyone may have temporary lactose intolerance after a bout of gastroenteritis, but see your doctor if it does not clear up after a couple of weeks.
+You may have temporary lactose intolerance after a bout of gastroenteritis.
+See your doctor if it does not clear up after a couple of weeks.

 Malabsorption

 Malabsorption disorders are conditions where your digestive system cannot absorb enough nutrients from your food.
-This can lead to symptoms such as bloating, diarrhoea and foul-smelling fatty stools.
-The exact symptoms depend on the particular condition.
+This can lead to a variety of symptoms such as:

-Cystic fibrosis and pancreatitis are other examples of conditions that can cause malabsorption.
-The disorder can also develop after bowel surgery, where a section of bowel has been removed.
+Malabsorption disorder can also develop after bowel surgery, when a section of your bowel has been removed.

 This faecal incontinence mostly occurs in children and is known as encopresis or constipation with overflow.